farhankarim/farhankarim.github.io/index.md

 ## Career Objective

 Expert computer scientist with diverse work experience, including programming, software development, and consulting.
 Extensive knowledge of software development cycle as well as proficiency in several programming languages.
-Dedicated to meeting customer requirements with innovative solutions that maximize efficiency and exceed capability targets.
 Consistently use in-depth knowledge of budgetary issues affecting development and implementation to create cost-effective solutions.
-Comfortable discussing technical issues and solutions with scientists and analysts as well as clients
+Comfortable discussing technical issues and solutions with scientists and analysts as well as clients.

+## Education

+- Ph.D of Science in Computer Science,University of California **2016**
+- Masters in Computer Science,University of California **2014**
+- Bachelor of Science in Computer Science **2010**